FabienArcellier/spike-graphene-flask/README.md

 * [Build a Super Simple GraphQL Server in Flask with Graphene](https://www.youtube.com/watch?v=oQc7DC3srNM)
 * [flask-graphql](https://github.com/graphql-python/flask-graphql)

+**Conclusion : I don't plan using graphene as graphql engine**

+* Testability of the system is a problem (see part 4).
+The graphql server and the business code layer are couplate together.

 ## Getting started

 ### 1. I check I can use graphene as local api solver from the cli